 Colchester Hospital, Clacton Hospital

-I have worked for the Colchester Hospital Trust since May 2017, prior to this I worked as a Nurse Endoscopist at Ipswich Hospital for 12 years.
+I have worked for Colchester Hospital since May 2017.
+Prior to this I worked as a nurse endoscopist at Ipswich Hospital for 12 years.

 As a newly qualified nurse I worked on an orthopaedic ward at Colchester Hospital.
-I had always had a passion for oncology so after I had been qualified 18months I decided to peruse my ambition of working in oncology and was lucky enough to be given a position at Jefferson ward at Essex County Hospital where I worked for two years as a staff nurse.
-After two years at the County I visited the CNS team at Colchester and was appointed in a developmental role as their support CNS and once I had learnt the ropes and developed my knowledge in a more specialised area I was promoted to a clinical nurse specialist.
+I had always had a passion for oncology so after I had been qualified 18 months I decided to pursue my ambition of working in oncology and was lucky enough to be given a position at Jefferson ward at Essex County Hospital where I worked for two years as a staff nurse.
+After two years at the hospital, I visited the CNS team at Colchester and was appointed in a developmental role as their support CNS.
+Once I had learnt the ropes and developed my knowledge I was promoted to a clinical nurse specialist.

-I qualified as a Registered Nurse in September 1998 at Northumbria University at Newcastle.
+I qualified as a registered nurse in September 1998 at Northumbria University at Newcastle.
 I have worked on medical wards and then moved to Essex.
-At Colchester hospital I have worked in the Outpatients department including the oncology clinics and then I worked in Oncology Clinical Trials conducting breast cancer trials.
+At Colchester Hospital I have worked in the outpatients department including the oncology clinics, and then worked in oncology clinical trials conducting breast cancer trials.

-I also run Nurse Led treatment clinics to administer bone strengthening injections and monitor the side effects.
-I have also gained knowledge and experience since working in this role.
+I also run nurse led treatment clinics to administer bone strengthening injections and monitor the side effects.
+I have gained considerable knowledge and experience since working in this role.

-I qualified as a registered general nurse in April 2004 at Anglia Ruskin University Chelmsford and Colchester hospital.
+I qualified as a registered general nurse in April 2004 at Anglia Ruskin University in Chelmsford and Colchester Hospital.
 I worked as a staff nurse for six months on a surgical ward specialising in vascular surgery, followed by three years as a staff nurse on a breast and gynaecological ward.